Skip to main content

 Expiration

 API keys expire after the period you set (1-90 days maximum).
-Plan to rotate keys before they expire:
+PATs can optionally be given an expiration date.
+Plan to rotate credentials before they expire:

-1. Create a new key before the old one expires
+1. Create a new credential before the old one expires

-3. The old key will automatically stop working after expiration
+3. The old credential will automatically stop working after expiration

 {